iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

    process noise.
 The fault's energy remains buried below the noise floor until the very late stages, when the fault's energy becomes high enough to rise above the process noise.
-As a result, relying solely on time-domain data or simple RMS energy thresholds is insufficient to detect early warning signs and track the stability of a developing fault.
+As a result, relying solely on time-domain data or simple RMS power thresholds is insufficient to detect early warning signs and track the stability of a developing fault.

 #### Frequency Domain Data

    When we convert to the frequency domain, the picture becomes clearer.
 The energy components of the vibratory process are mainly concentrated at the lower frequencies, as expected.
-Additionally, the vibration dampers suppress higher frequencies associated with the product processing somewhat, making the upper half of the spectrum the ideal candidate to focus on for fault detection.
+Additionally, the vibration dampers absorb higher frequencies associated with the product processing somewhat, making the upper half of the spectrum the ideal candidate to focus on for fault detection.

-   However, setting precise thresholds for each frequency bin as would be done with traditional monitoring approaches, remains a tedious challenge.
-Also, the intermodulation of the drive frequencies and harmonics with the actual fault frequencies may even cause certain spectral components to disappear, which is excactly the opposite from what setting a threshold is trying to achieve.
+   In most cases, there is no a-priori information about the machine provided by the customer, simply because it does not exist.
+Setting precise thresholds for each frequency bin as would be done with traditional monitoring approaches, remains a tedious challenge.

+   For example, the intermodulation of the drive frequencies and harmonics with the actual fault frequencies may even cause certain spectral components to disappear, which is excactly the opposite from what setting a threshold is trying to achieve.
 Without expert knowledge about the machine characteristics, the risk for incorrect thresholds is real.
 This is where the autoencoder ML approach becomes a valuable asset in our toolbox.

 #### Spectal Heatmap